'Two years ago we would have lost'

 "At times we just forced a couple of things.
 Those things were on so it's probably execution more than decision making, and then other times we didn't play.
 We didn't shift it to the edge when it was on so there's lots we can take out of it.

-"We'll just built towards next week now, we've a chance to win a Triple Crown at home in the Aviva Stadium."
+"We'll just build towards next week now, we've a chance to win a Triple Crown at home in the Aviva Stadium."

 Ireland to assess scrum concerns